Rockerby/vendr-documentation/content/core/2.1.0/umbraco-v9/key-concepts/order-editor-config.md

 ### Billing Config Options

-The Billing config block configures which Order properties relate to an Orders billing information.
+The Billing config block configures which Order properties relate to an Order's billing information.
 The following properties are supported.

 | Key | Description |
 | ---- | ----------- |